 - Chain of custody.
 Chain of custody refers to the proper procedures that must be used by the police to obtain, transfer, analyze, and store the marijuana that the police found in your possession.
 If the chain of custody is broken, the marijuana may not be used as evidence against you.
 Even if you know you are guilty, problems with the chain of custody may result in the Commonwealth being unable to prove their case against you and the charges being dropped.

 Are you facing marijuana possession charges in Virginia?
-Our experienced criminal defense attorneys have years of experience aggressively defending our clients facing these charges.
+Our Fairfax drug offense attorneys have years of experience aggressively defending our clients facing these charges.
 To learn about the possible defenses in your case and how we can help, call our Fairfax law office today to schedule a free consultation.